sleepjie/Valanar/2D6 System.md

 While the Kanin share a similar lifespan to humans, typically living around seventy to eighty years, they reach maturity much faster.
 By the age of fourteen or fifteen, a Kanin is considered an adult, having undergone rigorous training in their chosen role within their clan.
 ##### **Glimmerhin (Gnomes)**
-- **Lucky Stars**: Once per session, reroll any failed roll (does not stack with the Lucky feat)
 - **Lateral Thinker**: Gain Advantage on Engineering or Tinkering rolls.
+- **Stubborn Spirit**: Once per long rest, resist being frightened or charmed.

 The Glimmerhin are a diminutive race, rarely exceeding three feet in height, with lithe, flexible bodies built for precision rather than strength.
 Their defining traits are their exceptional intelligence and instinctual curiosity, both of which drive them toward an almost obsessive pursuit of knowledge.
 Their sharp, angular facial features and quick, darting eyes betray the sheer speed at which their minds operate, making them seem restless or impatient when interacting with other races.
 Their hair, which is coarse yet light in weight, grows in thick, chaotic tufts and tends to gray early, often before their fourth decade.
 Despite this, Glimmerhin do not experience significant age-related baldness, maintaining a full head of hair well into old age.

 Their most distinguishing feature is their eyes, which are disproportionately large in relation to their skull size.
 These eyes possess highly developed irises, which can range from shades of steel gray to bright gold, with some rare instances of violet pigmentation.
 Their speech patterns and body language often appear erratic or hurried due to a natural predisposition for rapid cognitive processing.
 ##### **Lithfolk (Halflings)**
 - **Shrewd Bargains**: Gain Advantage on (and against) Bartering checks.
-- **Stubborn Spirit**: Once per long rest, resist being frightened or charmed.
+- **Lucky Stars**: Once per session, reroll any failed roll (does not stack with the Lucky feat)

 Halflings are a small yet robust race, standing between 4’2 and 5 feet with a naturally compact and well-muscled build.
 Their bone structure is dense but not heavy, with wide torsos and thick limbs that grant them excellent endurance and balance.
 Unlike Glimmerhin, whose bodies favor dexterity, Halflings are built for efficiency in physical tasks, allowing them to carry significant weight relative to their size without compromising agility.
 Their musculature develops evenly, making them naturally resilient to fatigue.
 They tend to be slightly rounder in the face, with prominent cheekbones and wide, expressive eyes that come in rich shades of brown, hazel, and deep green.
 Their noses are often small but slightly upturned, and their smiles are broad, revealing strong, well-kept teeth.

-Hair is a defining trait of Halflings—naturally thick, wavy, or curly, it often grows wild but is meticulously groomed.
-Dark browns and warm chestnuts are the most common shades, with golden highlights appearing in those who spend much of their lives outdoors.
+Halflings possess naturally thick, wavy or curly hair which often grows wild and requires meticulous grooming; dark browns and warm chestnuts are the most common shades with golden highlights appearing in those who spend much of their lives outdoors.
 Their skin is warm-toned, ranging from fair to deep olive, often with a healthy, ruddy glow that hints at a life well-fed and well-lived.
 Halflings also have an advanced sense of taste and smell, and it's this heightened sensory perception plays a significant role in their cultural and social habits, particularly in the appreciation of fine food, drink, and aromatics.

 ---
 ### **Step 1: Attributes & Feats**